esp-rs/std-training/book/src/02_2_software.md

 ## Docker

-> ⚠️ Please **note**, the Docker container provides an alternative option to **compile** the Rust exercises in.
-> It is meant for users that have experience with virtualized environments.
-> Be aware that we cannot provide help for Docker specific issues during the training.
 An alternative environment, is to use Docker.
-The repository contains a `Dockerfile` with instructions to install the Rust toolchain, and all required packages.
-This virtualized environment is designed to compile the binaries for the Espressif target.
-Flashing binaries from containers is not possible, hence there are two options:
+The repository contains a `Dockerfile` with instructions to install the Rust toolchain, and all required packages. **This virtualized environment is designed to compile the binaries for the Espressif target.
+Flashing binaries from containers is not possible**, hence there are two options:
 - Execute flashing commands, e.g., `cargo-espflash`, on the host system.
 - Use [`web-flash`](https://github.com/esp-rs/esp-web-flash-server) crate to flash the resulting binaries from the container.
 The container already includes `web-flash`.
 Here is how you would flash the build output of [`hardware-check` project](./02_4_hello_board.md):
    ```console